sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_10_OnlineIDEorOnlineCompilers/Q_10_OnlineIDEorOnlineCompilers_Quiz.md

 **Description**

-a)  It is an online IDE.
-Some of the online IDEs are stable while others are not.

-b)  It is an online IDE.
-Some of the online IDEs are stable while others are not.

-c)  It is an online IDE.
-Some of the online IDEs are stable while others are not.

-d) All of them are online IDEs.
+All of them are online IDEs.
 Some of the online IDEs are stable while others are not.

 ---
 ---